HeroesOfBalkan/Java-Emmet/Abbreviations.md

 `:` -> Else

     > Used to check if all statements are false.
-This can't work without previous if statement (`??`).

     > Full syntax: `:{finalExpressions}`